Why Every Mom Needs A Postpartum Care Kit

 14. Donut Pillow

 You are going to be doing a lot of sitting after giving birth.
-You’ll want to have a donut pillow if you have hemorrhoids (which show up after pushing so hard during labor) and if you had tearing down there.
+You’ll want to have a donut pillow if you have hemorrhoids (which show up after pushing so hard during labor) and if you had torn down there.

 This also may be the only way you can tolerate sitting down the first few days after birth.